Last updated on Sep 28th, 2022 at 02:08 pm

 Not a whole lot needs to change about your SEO to optimize for RankBrain.
 To get an idea of how we incorporate this information in an SEO strategy, let’s have a look at how each of these signals plays an important role in determining what content and pages to display:

 As stated above, the RankBrain search algorithm includes signals and shows results from matching keywords.
 This means that commonly searched topics with similar keywords like “episodes in Riverdale”, “Riverdale” and even “how many in Riverdale” will be displayed on the front page.
-How do you include this in your SEO, well it is simple: Gone are the days of one keyword, one page.
-Include as many similar keywords and topics in your content as you can.
+How do you include this in your SEO?
+Well, it is simple: Gone are the days of one keyword, one page.
+Include as many similar keywords and topics in your content as you can, without keyword stuffing.

-Part of RankBrains prioritized signals is domain authority because Google avoids spammy sites.
-This is an important one because we already know that domain authority is an important SEO ranking factor.
+Part of RankBrains prioritized signals is domain authority as Google avoids spammy sites.
+This is an important one because we already know that domain authority is an important SEO (Search Engine Optimization) ranking factor.
 So whether or not the content is fresh, Google will prioritize authorized domains over low-quality domains.

 We’ve already touched on this quite a bit now, so you should know that it definitely helps to include as many related topics in your content as you can.
 Another way to include this in your SEO is to search a query and have a look at the most popular similar search suggestions that come up.
 This is a great way to stay on top of your game and keep your content fresh.